Hand-coloured lithograph on paper

 This lithograph is one of ten from Sketches Illustrative of the Native Inhabitants and Islands of New Zealand, published in London in 1838 under the auspices of the New Zealand Association by Robert Martin & Co.

-Earle was an itinerant artist who traveled widely after 1815, reaching Brazil by 1820.
-He worked in Rio de Janeiro for a period and in 1824, voyaging to Calcutta, spent eight months on Tristan da Cunha, having been abandoned there.
-He was eventually rescued by a ship bound for Tasmania and found his way to Sydney where he lived for two years.
+Earle was an itinerant artist who travelled widely after 1815, reaching Brazil by 1820.
+He worked in Rio de Janeiro for a period, and, in 1824, voyaging to Calcutta, he spent eight months on Tristan da Cunha, having been abandoned there.
+He was eventually rescued by a ship bound for Tasmania and found his way to Sydney, where he lived for two years.

-In October 1827, he sailed to New Zealand, where he spent eight months in the area between Hokianga and the Bay of Islands.
-Openly living with Māori, he incurred the displeasure of missionaries, in turn criticizing them for their prudish imposition of Western clothing on a people he admired for their “natural elegance and ease of manner”.
+In October 1827, he sailed to Aotearoa, where he spent eight months in the area between Hokianga and the Bay of Islands.
+Openly living with Māori, he incurred the displeasure of missionaries, in turn criticizing them for their prudish imposition of Western clothing on a people he admired for their ‘natural elegance and ease of manner’.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017

 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)